Hunting Lodge, Rouse Hill

-The Hunting Lodge is a heritage-listed colonial era hunting lodge located at 58 The Water Lane in Rouse Hill in The Hills Shire local government area of New South Wales, Australia.
+The Hunting Lodge is a heritage-listed colonial era hunting lodge located at 58 The Water Lane in Rouse Hill New South Wales, a suburb of Sydney, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The land on which the building is located was granted by Governor King to Governor Bligh in 1806 and ratified by Governor Macquarie.
 It was Bligh's private property and was named Copenhagen Farm after one of his sea battles.

 Later in the century the property passed to the land holder and politician S. H. Terry (1833-1887) who possibly built the lodge in the 1860s or later.
 Through Terry the property is strongly associated with Rouse Hill House and Box Hill House.
 Terry was born at his family's Box Hill farm.

 Local legend holds that the lodge was constructed by Governor Bligh, as the original land grant was given to him.
 It appears more likely it was constructed by the Terry family of Box Hill or one of their tenants who was a stonemason, but used the surrounding land as an orchard.
 Another possibility is that it was built by Henry Ferdinand Halloran who was mortgagee in possession for seven years; Halloran was renowned for building quirky structures on his estates.

 Up to the 1970s the lodge had a small moat around it, presumably to keep animals away and possibly fire.
 It is not known when the moat was constructed but the present owner has filled it in.
 During the early 1970s there was an avenue of wattle trees leading from the gate to the house which the present owner has removed.